leobix/wildfire-suppression/README.md

 Convenience options are also available: `all` includes every GACC, while `all_no_ak` includes all of them except Alaska.

-The run produces JSON files describing crew and fire arcs in the specified output directory and writes `selected_fires_sorted.csv` to `data/empirical_fire_models/raw/arc_arrays/` for visualization.
+The run produces JSON files describing crew and fire arcs in the specified output directory and writes `selected_fires_sorted.csv` to the resolved input folder for visualization.

 ## 4. Preparing data for new case studies

-All raw data files live in `data/empirical_fire_models/raw/arc_arrays/`.
-To run a new experiment, replace or augment the following files:
+By default, raw data files live in `data/empirical_fire_models/raw/arc_arrays/`.
+To run a new experiment, place the following files in the directory passed via `--input-folder` and replace or augment them as needed:

 * **Fire and base distances**
   * `fire_fire_distances.csv` – pairwise distances between fires.